deepstreamIO/deepstream.io-website/content/guides/post-it-board/10-prerequisites/index.md

 ---
 title: Prerequisite
-description: What you need to know before starting this guide
+description: "Step one: What you need to know before starting this guide"
 ---

 In order to build this application we are going to go as bare bone minimum as possible.
 What this means is we just be be using good old [jQuery](//jquery.com/) and deepstream.